guzo-kevin/public/docs/Cloudera.configurations.md

 ## API

-I spent half day trying to get the cm_api to work, only to find out there is a newer better version available: https://cloudera.github.io/cm_api/docs/python-client-swagger/
+I spent half day trying to get the cm_api to work (need python2, then caused problem with VS Code, Git Bash, etc, etc), only to find out there is a newer better version available: https://cloudera.github.io/cm_api/docs/python-client-swagger/

 It worked.
 And I also generated the self-signed cert in DER (.cer) format using Chrome, then convert to .PEM format, then the client is able to use it so there's not a warning or error when dealing with this particular self-signed cert.